rnaughtonwk/NYCIslandora/Meetings/meeting201905.md

 * Migrating their last collection from ContentDM - the Resurrectionists.
 Not using the API.
 Trying to think about how to reconstitute the collection, rather than just copying everything over.
 Also thinking about re-scanning.
 Is disparate objects, but they were bound together.

 Karen / METRO
-* Harvesting collections, doing some batch edits
+* Harvesting collections for ESDN, doing some batch edits on DCMNY
 * How does everyone do find and replace?
 Using the module (updated by Diego to include regular expressions)?
 Other ways?
 * Henry uses a method to generate PIDs using Solr and then does updates using spreadsheets/multi-importer
 * Now the find and replace is being maintained
-* Merging research on linked open data, wiki data into the Archipelago project.
-Spinoff group of Linked Data for Production -- Wikidata affinity group.
-Can share info for the group--calls every two weeks with case studies.
+* Merging research on linked open data, Wikidata into the Archipelago project.
+Spinoff group of Linked Data for Production -- [Wikidata Affinity Group][https://wiki.duraspace.org/display/LD4P2/Wikidata+Affinity+Group].
+Calls happen every two weeks with topics and case studies.
+Open to all.
-* Wiki education is doing a one/two-day workshop on Wikidata for libraries.
-Wikidata is making a big push in being incorporated into the internet.
-Much more open than other controlled vocabularies.
+* Wiki education is doing a one/two-day workshop on Wikidata for libraries at METRO sometime in the summer or fall.
+Wikidata is being increasingly integrated into the Internet.
+For cataloging/archive: much more open than other standard controlled vocabularies.
 Less resistance than before from larger vocabularies (e.g. Getty, OCLC)
-* A little bit different than typical semantic ontologies--just more open
+* Documentation about ontologies more scarce when compared than typical semantic ontologies--but open, and has a growing number of [Wiki Project pages][https://www.wikidata.org/wiki/Wikidata:WikiProjects] that are discussion communities built around subjects
-* Summit on wikibase--now it's easier to download
+* Summit on Wikibase (software behind Wikidata) in NYC for cultural heritage--Growing interest, now that it's easier to download/install (docker image)

 Henry, Jerome, Al / NY-Historical Society
 * Working on multiple digitization projects - subway construction photos, got an NEH grant to finish that work.
 Doing a lot of ingesting